Maximilian-Oberholtzer/Maximilian-Oberholtzer/README.md

 # Hi there 👋 My Name is Maximilian

-I am a full stack software engineer that is particulary interested in front-end development and clean UI/UX designs
+I am a full stack software engineer that is particulary interested in front-end development and clean UI/UX designs.

 Check out my new developer portfolio website here: <a href="https://max-oberholtzer.com">max-oberholtzer.com</a>